Botanical Name: Plantago major.

 Other Common Names: Geater or common plantain, broadleaf plantain, rippleseed plantain, wagbread, white man’s foot, plantain majeur (French), groblad (Swedish), Wegerich (German), græðisúra (Icelandic), piharatamo (Finnish).

 Habitat: Plantain is originally native to Europe and temperate parts of Asia.
-The plant has now become naturalised in all temperate regions of the world.
+The plant has now become naturalized in all temperate regions of the world.

 Description: Plantain is a low growing perennial plant belonging to the Plantaginaceae or the plantain family.